Daylon/sketch-ctrl/README.md

 ~/Documents/sketch-ctrl/sources/client-ui.sketch
 ```

 This Gulp script then automatically unzip the source at `/sketch-ctrl/dist/`.
 Sketch sources are ignored by Git.
-And since we're dealing with, unpacked files are can now be staged with a proper commit and pushed on a remote.
+And since we're dealing mainly with plain-text file formats, data can now be staged with a proper commit and pushed on a remote**.

 Her colleague Bob can now retrieve _in realtime_ Alice's work, branch it out, merge, edit and commit to the same remote without destroying it. **Bonus:** Alice and Bob can now groom a clean shared history.

-_*: well, yes, this is not a nice a friendly WYSIWYG, but I could be so, I think, with a bit more work.
+*: well, yes, this is not a nice a friendly WYSIWYG, but I could be so, I think, with a bit more work.

+**: as of today, it's not quite human readable.
+This is a "to do".